 Nolan is a trained Washington State Licensed Marriage and Family Therapist, who has a deep passion for working with families, couples, and individuals in need of additional support and guidance in times of trouble.
 His primary objective within the therapeutic relationship is to provide clients with a safe environment to explore further the issues they find problematic in their lives.
 Providing treatment to clients since 2010, Nolan really emphasizes a client driven approach where people come into session prepared to work on things they choose to work on.
 It is in this approach where he believes change can be sustaining and purposeful.

-Outside of counseling, Nolan is married and has two young children.
+Outside of counseling, Nolan is married and has three young children.
 He enjoys staying physically active with family and friends while being an avid Huskies and Seahawks fan.Email Forms

 Shawn Whitney, MS, LMFT, S-PSB has personal and professional experience working with individuals, couples, families, and groups around psychosocial and medical health issues.
 He is a Licensed Marriage and Family Therapist in Colorado and Washington states.
 He also holds Specializations in Medical Family Therapy and Problematic Sexual Behaviors.
 He is also an American Association of Sexuality Educators Counselors and Therapists Certified Sex Therapist Candidate.
 Shawn is also a Clinical Fellow and Approved Supervisor in the American Association of Marriage and Family Therapy.